shashank297/HR-Recruitment-Data-Analysis-/README.md

 ## Insights
 The following are some of the key insights obtained from the analysis:

+## Quick Overview of EDA in Python
+- For indept  detail checkout the `Python_EDA Notebook`
 ### Univariate Analysis
 In this section, both categorical and numerical columns are analyzed separately.
 **Task in this section:-**